 A relaxing way to travel to Greenwich is on the river.
 It's a regal way as it is the very same route that Queen Elizabeth I made in her day.

-Thames Clipper runs a frequent and reliable service, leaving every 20 minutes, and calling in at all or most piers along the way, providing plenty of opportunity to hop on.
+Thames Clipper runs a frequent and reliable service, leaving every 20 minutes, and calling in at all or most piers along the way, providing plenty of opportunities to hop on.

 Departure points, going east from the centre of town are Waterloo Pier, Embankment Pier, Blackfriars Pier, Bankside Pier, London Bridge Pier, Tower Pier, Canary Wharf Pier, Greenland Pier and Masthouse Terrace Pier.